octavioturra/getrandom/Readme.md

 If you do not have `karma`, install it with `npm install -g karma`

-So you can ran it with `lein
+So you can ran it with `lein doo slimer test`

 # random